Baker Mayfield: 2017 season

 On September 9, 2017, after a win against the Ohio State Buckeyes in Columbus, Mayfield planted the Sooners' flag in the middle of the painted "O" at Ohio Stadium, causing a major public backlash.
 Mayfield issued an apology shortly afterwards.

 On November 4, 2017, Mayfield threw for a school-high 598 yards against in-state rival Oklahoma State.
 Mayfield finished 24-for-36 with five passing touchdowns and one rushing touchdown, and Oklahoma won the game by a score of 62–52.
 Mayfield completed his career 3–0 as the starting Oklahoma quarterback in the Bedlam Series.

 In November 2017, Mayfield was under fire again after an interaction during the game against Kansas.
-Mayfield was seen grabbing his crotch and mouthing "Fuck you!" at the coach of the opposing team.
-He also told their fans to "Go cheer on basketball."
+After Kansas players refused to shake his hand pregame, and following a cheap shot by a Kansas defender, Mayfield was seen grabbing his crotch and mouthing "Fuck you!" at the Kansas coach on the sideline, and told the fans to "Go cheer on basketball."
 In response, Mayfield issued another public apology.
 Days after the 41–3 victory over Kansas, Sooners head coach Lincoln Riley announced that Mayfield would not start or be the captain during the upcoming game against West Virginia due to his actions against Kansas.

 On December 2, 2017, with the return of the Big 12 Championship Game after a six-year hiatus, Mayfield led Oklahoma to its third straight Big 12 championship, with Oklahoma beating the TCU Horned Frogs 41–17.
 Mayfield won MVP honors while Oklahoma clinched a second playoff berth in three years.
 A month later, the Sooners lost to the Georgia Bulldogs 54–48 in the 2018 Rose Bowl, which served as the national semifinal game.

 On December 9, 2017, Mayfield won the 2017 Heisman Trophy with a sweeping majority.
 He received 732 first-place votes and a total of 2,398 points.
 This amount translated to 86% of the possible points and the third highest percentage in Heisman history.
 In addition, Mayfield became the first and only walk-on player to ever win the Heisman Trophy.